 Commercial Property & Smart City Sector

-Deal makers to community creators
+Deal makers to place makers

 Commercial property development is fast becoming the de facto, third, financial asset class.
 Hence why defining competitive set and marketing strategy involves looking to The City or Wall Street investment houses rather than real estate.
 The business is becoming more strategic, holistic, advisory and, global.